dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/triplestore-updates.rst

 If resource ``i`` has a predicate ``p`` that requires an object of type ``t``, and the object of ``p`` is not a ``t``, the constraint is violated.

-Responsibilities of Responders
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``ResourcesResponderV1`` has sole responsibility for creating and updating resources, and ``ValuesResponderV1`` has sole responsibility for creating and updating values.

-When a new resource is created with its initial values, ``ResourcesResponderV1`` is also responsible for using ``TransactionUtil`` to manage the update transaction that will be used to create both the resource and its values (see :ref:`transaction-management`).
-First, ``ResourcesResponderV1`` creates an empty resource.
-Then, while still holding a write lock on the resource, it sends a ``CreateMultipleValuesRequestV1`` message to ``ValuesResponderV1``, asking it to create the initial values.
-Once it receives a reply from ``ValuesResponderV1``, it releases the lock.

-SPARQL Update Design
-^^^^^^^^^^^^^^^^^^^^

-The `SPARQL 1.1 Update`_ standard allows for a number of ways to design updates.
-In our SPARQL update code, each update contains a ``WHERE`` clause, possibly a ``DELETE`` clause, and an ``INSERT`` clause.
-The ``WHERE`` clause is executed first.
-It does pre-update checks and provides values for variables that are used in the ``DELETE`` and/or ``INSERT`` clauses.
-In our updates, if the pre-update checks succeed, the ``WHERE`` clause will return exactly one row of results.
-If the pre-update checks fail (e.g. because the data to be updated does not exist), the ``WHERE`` clause returns no results, and the update is not performed.

-However, regardless of whether the update succeeds or not, it returns nothing.
-So the only way to find out whether it was successful is to do a ``SELECT`` afterwards.
-Moreover, if the update failed, there is no straightforward way to find out why.
-Therefore, Knora does all pre-update checks by means of separate ``SELECT`` queries, *before* performing the update.
-This makes it possible to return specific error messages to the user to indicate why an update cannot be performed.
-Any pre-update checks carried out in the SPARQL update itself are therefore strictly redundant, and the application must not rely on them, but we take the view that redundant checks are a good thing when a database is being updated.

-Moreover, while some pre-update checks are easy to do in a SPARQL update, others are difficult, impractical, or impossible.
-Easy checks include checking whether a resource or value exists or is deleted, and checking that the ``knora-base:objectClassConstraint`` of a predicate matches the ``rdf:type`` of its intended object.
-Cardinality checks are not very difficult, but they perform poorly on Jena (although GraphDB does them efficiently).
-Knora does not do permission checks in SPARQL, because its permission-checking algorithm is too complex to be implemented in SPARQL.
-For this reason, Knora's check for duplicate values cannot be done in SPARQL update code, because it relies on permission checks.

 SPARQL Update Examples
 ----------------------